-Based on the recommendations from the legal community, the respected legal source Martindale-Hubbell awarded Porter a “BV distinguished” rating for his exceptional ethical standards and legal abilities.
-For the fifth (2016 – 2020) consecutive year, his work in real estate litigation was also recognized by his peers in the 26th edition of “The Best Lawyers in America.”
+Based on the recommendations from the legal community, and for the fifth (2016 – 2020) consecutive year, his work in real estate litigation was also recognized by his peers in the 26th edition of “The Best Lawyers in America.”

 He is published in his areas of expertise, authoring “How to Get Results in Collection of Delinquent Debts in Hawaii” and “Litigating Disputes Over Easements and Restrictive Covenants.”